Wednesday, October 29

 Exhibit Hall Grand Opening

-In this session, the Texas Division of Emergency Management will discuss what local emergency managers and city officials need to know and have ready before, during, and after disaster strikes.
+In this session, executive staff from the Texas Division of Emergency Management will discuss what local emergency managers and city officials need to know and have ready before, during, and after disaster strikes.

 2:00-2:30 p.m.